hyperobjects/doc2mp3/README.md

-In an increasingly visually dense world, where our eyes are constantly distracted, sometimes it’s easier to listen an article on the go than to sit and read.
-Now you can convert docx and pdf files to mp3s!
+<font size =+2>In an increasingly visually dense world, where our eyes are constantly distracted, sometimes it’s easier to listen an article on the go than to sit and read.
+Now you can convert docx and pdf files to mp3s!</font>

 Play and load converted docs as you would any other mp3 file.